accellionapis/api-guide/source/includes/_introduction.md

 •	A catalog of sales items and marketing collateral can be distributed to a worldwide sales force using tablets.
 Automated folder creation and permissions can ensure the right items and collateral are available to the right people’s tablets at the right time.

-•	A bank can create a deal room for each major deal, and provide secure access to outside parties such as attorneys, agents and inspectors to upload and review documents using their tablets instead of a fax machine
+•	A bank can create a deal room for each major deal, and provide secure access to outside parties such as attorneys, agents and inspectors to upload and review documents using their tablets instead of a fax machine.